 ✥ ✥ ✥

 It is the moment by moment interactions of people working together on a product that build and sustain product organizations.
 Interaction qualities both reflect and define organization qualities.

-We often conceive organizations in terms of the artifacts that their people create, such as: legal documents, buildings, logos, policies and procedures.
+We often conceive organizations in terms of the artifacts that their people create, such as legal documents, buildings, logos, policies and procedures.
 With respect to the all-important role of process, it is more useful to view an organization as a patterning of human interactions.
-If we understand these interactions well, we gain great insight into the workings of the organization through the nature of these interactions; see “Leadership and the role of conflict in processes of mutual recognition: the emergence of ethics.” in .
-To realize any of Scrum’s benefits, the nature of these interactions must change.
-If people mechanically follow Scrum rules while keeping their usual patterns of interaction they will not realize the framework’s real value.
+If we understand these interactions well, we gain great insight into the workings of the organization as a whole (see , p.
+208).
+To realize any of Scrum’s benefits in a traditional organization, the nature of these interactions must change.
+If groups mechanically follow Scrum rules while holding on to their usual patterns of interaction they will not realize the framework’s real value.

-Whenever we are in a position where we depend on others, there is a non-zero probability that the other people won’t complete what everyone expected they would complete.
+Whenever our own work depends on the work of others, there is a non-zero probability that the other people won’t complete what everyone expected they would complete.
 As a consequence, the team as a whole may fail.
-While the chances of it happening may be extremely small, it still creates a level of uneasiness.
-If the uneasiness is sufficiently large, even if it is unwarranted, people take defensive measures, such as frequently checking on progress or limiting the freedom with which people may innovate or carry out their work.
-People may even try to take over the work.
+While the chances of such failure may be extremely small, the possibility of failure still creates a level of uneasiness.
+If the uneasiness is sufficiently large, even if it is unwarranted, people take defensive measures such as frequently checking on progress or limiting the freedom with which people may innovate or carry out their work.
+People may even try to commandeer others’ work.

-To build a product that approaches the Greatest Value requires producers to work in a way that the team can recognize such value when they achieve it, and can support decisions that carry the team in that direction.
+To build a product of the Greatest Value requires that producers work in a way that the team can recognize such value when they achieve it, and can support decisions that carry the team in that direction.
 Where our interactions focus on our own concerns or control others we limit the opportunity for growth: for others, ourselves and the organization we are working in.

 ✥ ✥ ✥